maxplanck-ie/snakepipes/docs/content/workflows/scRNA-seq.rst

 What it does
 ------------

-The scRNA-seq pipeline is intended to process CEL-Seq2 data, though it may be able to process some similar Drop-seq protocols.
+The scRNA-seq pipeline is intended to process UMI-based data, expecting the cell barcode and umi in Read1, and the cDNA sequence in Read2.

+There are currently two analysis modes available:
+- "Gruen" to reproduce CellSeq2 data analysis by Gruen et al.
+- "STARsolo" which uses STAR solo for mapping and quantitation.

 The general procedure involves

 1. moving cell barcodes and UMIs from read 1 into the read headers of read 2,
 2. mapping read 2,